On Estimation and Cross-validation of Dynamic Treatment Regimes with Competing Risks: Estimation of the Cumulative Incidence Curve

-By repeating this calculation for each time $k$, this allows us to compute the \emph{cumulative incidence curve} for each of the dynamic treatment regimes.
-Furthermore, by averaging over $V$ we obtain the marginal cumulative incidence curve for the entire population. \\ In the example introduced in the section \ref{subsection:label2}, to estimate parameters $\alpha$ and $\beta$ we fit models (\ref{eq5}) and (\ref{eq6}) to the extended data set restricted to rows with compatibility indicator equal to 1 on the previous day for the patients who are still hospitalized at the intensive care unit, applying the IPC weights given by (\ref{eq18}) to account for censoring due to incompatibility with the given dynamic treatment regime.
+By repeating this calculation for each time $k$, this allows us to compute the cumulative incidence curve for each of the dynamic treatment regimes.
+Furthermore, by averaging over $V$, i.e. obtaining a curve for each patient given his/her observed covariates $V$ and then averaging across all patients, we obtain the marginal cumulative incidence curve for the entire population. \\

+In the example introduced in the section \ref{subsection:label2}, to estimate parameters $\alpha$ and $\beta$ we fit models (\ref{eqn15}) and (\ref{eqn16}) to the extended data set restricted to rows with compatibility indicator equal to 1 on the previous day for the patients who are still hospitalized at the intensive care unit, applying the IPC weights given by (\ref{eqn6}) to account for artificial censoring due to incompatibility with the given dynamic treatment regime.